ansys/pydpf-core/doc/source/user_guide/tutorials/index.rst

        :link-type: ref
        :text-align: center

-       Learn how to do manipulate the physics data associate to a data storage structure.
+       Learn how to manipulate the physics data associate to a data storage structure.
 (Unit, homogeneity ...)